 - Part 1.
 Getting started and review

 - Part 2.
+One-per-patient options

+- Part 3.
 Isolate selection criteria

-- Part 3.
-One-per-patient options

 - Part 4.
 Other options

 - Part 5.
 Scatterplots

 - Part 6.
 Antimicrobial resistance profiles

 - Part 7.
 What next?

 The tutorial Data Analysis 1 introduced the WHONET data analysis program and illustrated some of the most common analyses performed with WHONET: 1. %RIS and test measurements; and 2. isolate listings and summaries.
-In this tutorial, you will see how to select patients or isolates that meet certain criteria, options for handling multiple organism isolates per patient, and two additional analysis features.
+In this tutorial, you will see how to select patients or isolates that meet certain criteria, options for handling multiple organisms isolates per patient, and two additional analysis features.

-For information on the following analysis options, refer to the appropriate tutorials: Expert system Macros and Excel reports.doc Cluster detection with SaTScan
+For information on the following analysis options, refer to the appropriate tutorials:

+Expert system

+Macros and Excel reports.doc

+Cluster detection with SaTScan